• Skip to primary navigation

 • Always go for the type of mango with less thread in the flesh.
 Some mango varieties have a very thready mango pulp.
 When made into jam, you will end up with jam that has a lot of thready pulp in it.

-• Unless you like your mango jam with chunks of the fruit pieces in it, always chop the mangoes into tiny pieces or process them smooth in a food processor or immersion blender.
+• If you do not like your mango jam with chunks of the fruit pieces in it, you can chop the mangoes into tiny pieces or process them smooth in a food processor or immersion blender.

 • Peel the mangoes before chopping them.
 We do not want any mango skin in the jam.